kp255928/Event-Scheduling-App/README.md

 server/routes/user.js idk what is this used for, but only for testing for now.

 server/datamodel contains the database objects (only two for now - user and events), which are used when making a event or user

+TODO: create login page, create some buttons or something in the front end to let user create an event these buttons will call the backend functions or something to put entries in the database create calander view. search function (search from the database, display it in frontend